Policy profiles and packs

 Effective policy merge order:

 Within each layer, list fields append and deduplicate while keeping the last occurrence, so higher-precedence layers keep later rule order.
+Evaluation within a rule list is deterministic: explicit deny wins, and the most specific matching rule is selected.

 Inspect effective policy